-The world marks three difficult anniversaries this month: one year since the World Health Organization named COVID-19 a pandemic; six years of conflict in Yemen; and 10 years since the start of war in Syria.
+The world marked three difficult anniversaries in March 2021: one year since the World Health Organization named COVID-19 a pandemic; six years of conflict in Yemen; and 10 years since the start of war in Syria.
 In addition to a shared gravity, the milestones bring to mind the death, sadness and suffering that each has caused.
 They also remind us of the common purpose required to combat each event, and how much work remains to put these battles in the past.

 It is noteworthy, then, that the UK has begun announcing devastating cuts to its aid budget as part of its COVID-19 mitigation plans - with the biggest cut so far announced for Yemen.

 No one questions the need for a comprehensive plan to overcome the novel coronavirus.
 COVID-19 has cost more than 2.5 million lives around the world and devastated economies, including that of the UK.
 With global poverty, famine and the risk of violent conflict on the rise, however, cutting back on support to the world’s most vulnerable is the wrong answer.
 This option will ultimately drive further humanitarian need, conflict, insecurity and migration.